 Treatment for Heroin Addiction: Where You Should Start?

 There is no one perfect cure for any drug addiction, including heroin.
-There are several effective treatments available to help a person get into and through recovery.
-The kinds of treatment used depend on:
+There are several effective ways to treat heroin addiction to help a person get into and through recovery.
+The kinds of treatment used will depend on:

 - The individual

-Both behavioral and pharmacological (medications) approaches help restore some degree of normalcy to brain function and behavior.
+Both behavioral and pharmacological (medications) treatment options help restore some degree of normalcy to brain function and behavior.

-Although both treatments are useful when used alone, research shows that for most people, Combining both types of treatments, with the supervision of professionals, is the most effective method.
+Although both treatments are useful when used alone, research shows that for most people, Combining both types of treatments, with medical supervision, is the most effective method.

-People addicted to opioids like heroin undergo withdrawal symptoms when they first quit, which may be severe.
-Medications help in the detoxification stage to ease craving and other physical symptoms that often cause a person to relapse.
-Symptoms include:
+People suffering from opioid dependence experience withdrawal symptoms when they first quit, which may be severe.
+Medication-assisted treatments help during the detoxification stage to ease craving and other physical dependence symptoms that often cause a person to relapse.
+Heroin is highly addictive and these symptoms can begin only after a few uses.
+Withdrawal symptoms include:

 - Nausea and vomiting